 Annual landings (i.e. calendar year; January - December) of king scallops from the Irish Sea (Area VIIa) over the period 1950 - 2020 are shown in Figure 1 (ICES 2023a,b).
-Since 2006, landings have increased rapidly peaking in 2016 at > 11000 t.
+Landings increased rapidly after 2006, peaking in 2016 at > 11000 t.
+Part of this step change in landings is attributed to the introduction of Buyers and Sellers regulations (RBS) in 2006 in the UK (Isle of Man then also introduced RBS in 2011).
 In the early part of the Irish Sea fishery (1950 - 1975), boats from the Isle of Man took the majority of the catch (80%).
 However, between 2006 and 2020 the average annual Manx share of landings declined to around 22%, with boats from the United Kingdom (Scotland, England, Wales and Northern Ireland) landing around 64% (the remainder was taken by vessels from Belgium and the Republic of Ireland).
 Several management measures are implemented within Area VIIa i.e. a closed season for P. maximus, which runs from 1st June to 31st October (inclusive) and a Minimum Landing Size of 110 mm shell length.
-Despite these measures the quantity of landings from the Irish Sea (VIIa) for the decade 2008 - 2018 was unprecedented in comparison to any other decade recorded (Figure 1), and of concern given the general lack of knowledge and management of the stock at these high fishing levels (Duncan et al., 2016).
+Despite these measures the quantity of landings from the Irish Sea (VIIa) for the decade 2008 - 2018 was unprecedented in comparison to landings recorded in any other decade of the time series (Figure 1), and of concern given the general lack of knowledge and management of the stock at these high fishing levels (Duncan et al., 2016).
 Landings since 2016 have followed a downward trend, with a slight increase in the most recent year of data available (i.e. 2020).
+There is a lag on the data available from ICES and currently 2020 is the last year of data downloadable for king scallops in Area VIIa.